tangowhisky37/CoderDojo/README.md

 So come join us, have fun and share in the learning.
 Let's Ignite the flame of learning, let's inspire the maker in you and let's get creating!!!!

-If you have any questions please drop us an email at altona-north-dojo at practical performance analyst dot com.
+If you have any questions please drop us an email at dojo@hack2.live.

 ## Howto Book A Seat